ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-04-25-meet-smart-contracts-in-practice.md

 Every contract that has been deployed to Ethereum has an address, like any user's wallet.
 So to call another contract we have to know the address of the contract and its interface (what methods the contract has and their parameters).
 In Remix you can copy contract's address by clicking on the icon near the deployed contract's name.

-Let's create a new contract “checker.sol” with this code:
+Let's create a new contract "checker.sol" with this code:

 ```
 pragma solidity ^0.4.21;